Soviet submarine K-43: Service in the Indian Navy

 Chakra took part in the President's fleet review of 15 February 1989 at Mumbai when it was watched by millions of Indians on television.
 Transfer of the submarine gained widespread coverage in the international media with Time Magazine calling India an "Awakening Power", while the Washington Post called it an "Oriental Bully".

-Contrary to popular perception, the Chakra was partially manned and control by the Soviet crew, who reportedly did not allow Indians into the missile room and into the reactor compartment despite repeated Indian requests and efforts, and this is believed to be a reason for the termination of the contract after 3 years by India.
+Contrary to popular perception, the Chakra was partially manned and controlled by the Soviet crew, who reportedly did not allow Indians into the missile room and into the reactor compartment.
+Despite repeated Indian requests and efforts, the soviets refused.
+The submarine also encountered multiple equipment failures and corrosions due to operating in the hot, humid and saline waters of the Indian Ocean.
+The quality of spare parts and services from the Soviet Navy was lackluster, with several batches being sent with poor quality controls, leading to a fire while docked.
+This incident is believed to be a reason for the termination of the contract after 3 years by India.

-The Chakra served in both the eastern and western fronts during her service.
+The Chakra served in both the Eastern and Western Commands during her service.
 As the lease agreement ended, Chakra departed to the Soviet Union from Visakhapatnam on 16 December 1990 and was escorted by throughout its journey.
-It was decommissioned in January 1991.
+She reached Vladivostok on January 5 1991 following which she was recommissioned into the Soviet Navy.
+The ageing submarine sailed to Kamchatka for decommissioning in 1992.

-For the longer term, the lease of Chakra reportedly helped India gain first-hand experience in handling a nuclear submarine that helped them build the of nuclear submarines in 2010s.
+During her career with the Indian Navy, she had sailed over 72,000 miles with over 430 days spent at sea and had fired five missiles and 42 torpedoes.
+For the longer term, the lease of Chakra reportedly helped India gain first-hand experience in handling a nuclear submarine that helped them build the of nuclear submarines in 2010s and paved the way for the lease of an Akula Class submarine in 2011 bearing the same name.